The Colour of My Love

-The Colour of My Love is the twelfth studio album and third English-language album by Canadian singer Celine Dion.
-It was released by Sony Music on 9 November 1993.
-The songs were produced mainly by David Foster, Ric Wake, Walter Afanasieff, Christopher Neil, and Guy Roche, and four of them were written by Diane Warren.
-The album features cover versions of "The Power of Love" and "When I Fall in Love".
+The Colour of My Love is the twelfth studio album and third English‑language release by Canadian singer Celine Dion.
+Issued on 9 November 1993 by Columbia Records and Epic Records, the album marked a step in Dion's move from a rising international vocalist to a widely recognised pop act.
+Its production was led primarily by David Foster, Ric Wake, Walter Afanasieff, Christopher Neil, and Guy Roche, while four tracks were written by songwriter Diane Warren.
+The album also includes Dion's recordings of "The Power of Love" and "When I Fall in Love".

-After its release, The Colour of My Love received generally mixed reviews from music critics but became a huge commercial success, topping the charts in Canada, Australia, the United Kingdom, and a few other European countries and reaching the top ten elsewhere, including number four in the United States.
-The Colour of My Love remains one of the best-selling albums of all time, with sales of over 20 million copies worldwide, including six million units in the United States, over 1.8 million copies in the United Kingdom, 1.5 million in Canada and over one million units in Japan.
-Singles released from the album include the US number one "The Power of Love", the UK number one "Think Twice", and the Japanese chart topper "To Love You More", which was included on the 1995 re-release of The Colour of My Love in Japan.
-Each of these singles sold over one million copies in these countries.
+Critical reception was generally positive, with reviewers often noting Dion's vocal performance and the album's mix of contemporary pop and ballads.
+The Colour of My Love became a major commercial success, topping the charts in Canada, Australia, the United Kingdom, and several other European territories, and reaching number four on the Billboard 200 in the United States.
+With worldwide sales exceeding 20 million copies, the album ranks among the best‑selling albums of all time.
+It has sold over six million units in the United States, more than 1.8 million in the United Kingdom, 1.5 million in Canada, and upwards of one million in Japan.

+The album generated several internationally successful singles.
+"The Power of Love" became Dion's first number‑one hit in the United States, while "Think Twice" topped the UK Singles Chart for five consecutive weeks and became one of the decade's best‑selling singles in the region.
+"To Love You More", included on the 1995 Japanese reissue of the album, reached number one in Japan and became one of Dion's most successful singles in the country.
+Each of these tracks sold more than one million copies in their respective markets.

-The Colour of My Love won two Juno Awards for Album of the Year and Best Selling Album (Foreign or Domestic), and also received the IRMA Award for Best International Female Artist Album.
-"Think Twice" won the Ivor Novello Award for Best Song Musically and Lyrically and "To Love You More" received the International Single Grand Prix at the Japan Gold Disc Award.
-"When I Fall in Love" won the Grammy Award for Best Instrumental Arrangement Accompanying Vocal(s) and was nominated for the Grammy Award for Best Pop Performance by a Duo or Group with Vocals in 1994.
-"The Power of Love" was also nominated for the Grammy Award for Best Female Pop Vocal Performance in 1995.
+The Colour of My Love earned Dion multiple awards and industry distinctions.
+At the Juno Awards of 1995, it won both Album of the Year and Best Selling Album (Foreign or Domestic).
+It also received the IRMA Award for Best International Female Artist Album.
+"Think Twice" received the Ivor Novello Award for Best Song Musically and Lyrically, while "To Love You More" won the International Single Grand Prix at the Japan Gold Disc Award.
+Dion's duet "When I Fall in Love" earned the Grammy Award for Best Instrumental Arrangement Accompanying Vocal(s) and was nominated for the Grammy Award for Best Pop Performance by a Duo or Group with Vocals in 1994.
+"The Power of Love" was nominated for Grammy Award for Best Female Pop Vocal Performance in 1995.